Homic1cid33/2Take1Script-Revive/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots / Logs**
+**Screenshots / Videos / Logs**
-If applicable, add screenshots to help explain your problem.
-`%appdata%\PopstarDevs\2Take1Menu\2Take1Menu.log`
-Post the latest error message from this file. / Upload this file.
-It will help me find out whats wrong.
+If possible, add screenshots or videos of the bug to the report or post the last bug related error message from `%appdata%\PopstarDevs\2Take1Menu\2Take1Menu.log` or upload the file

-**Additional context**
+**Additional Info**
-Add any other context about the problem here.
+Add any other Info about the problem here.